+8619719949468

 Without a chiller, water warms up quickly, making it impossible to maintain 0°C daily.

-Q1: Can a 0.5 HP chiller handle a 300L tub?
+Can a 0.5 HP chiller handle a 300L tub?

-Q2: What’s the best size for an inflatable tub?
+What’s best for inflatable tubs?

-Q3: Do I need 2HP for home?
+Do I need 2 HP at home?

-Q4: Can modern chillers reach 0°C?
+Can modern chillers reach 0°C?

 Conclusion: Choosing the Right Size Ice Bath Chiller